zamith/crystalshards/README.md

 # Crystalshards

-A shard is what we call a crystal libraries, and this is the website that lists them all.
+A shard is what we call a crystal library, and this is the website that lists them all.

 # Deploying to Heroku